jmstjordan/Toy/README.md

 Return a single user with {uid}.

 #### GET /groups
-Return a list of all groups on the system, a defined by the groups file
+Return a list of all groups, a defined by the groups file

 #### GET /groups/query[?name={nq}][&gid={gq}][&member={mq1}[&member={mq2}][&. ..]]
 Return a list of groups matching all of the specified query fields.